liz-is/qpcr-analysis-with-r/_episodes/02-analyse-data.md

 <img src="../fig/rmd-02-unnamed-chunk-1-1.png" title="plot of chunk unnamed-chunk-1" alt="plot of chunk unnamed-chunk-1" width="612" style="display: block; margin: auto;" />

+## Calculating average Ct values

 We want to know whether the RNAi treatments are effective at knocking down our gene of interest.
-To do this, we will first calculate the average across technical replicates, then compare the C(t) of our gene of interest to a housekeeping gene, then compare the treated samples with the control.
+To do this, we will first calculate the average across technical replicates, then compare the Ct of our gene of interest to a housekeeping gene, then compare the treated samples with the control.

 First let's remove the "NTC" (no template control) and empty wells from the dataset.